fullmetalbrackets/blog/src/pages/blog/setup-a-samba-share-on-linux-via-command-line.md

   workgroup = WORKGROUP
   server string = Samba %v
   security = user
-  guest ok = yes
-  map to guest = Bad Password

-[shared]
+[public]
   comment = Samba Share
   path = /path/to/share
   browseable = yes
+  writeable = yes
   read only = no
-  guest ok = yes
+  force user = ariel
 ```

-Please note that _these options are not secure_, but since this is only accessible by me (and once in a while my wife) I'm not worried about it. **Do not use these settings for a Samba share if you want to restrict it to only certain users, anyone on the network will be able to access it!**

-Let's explain these options briefly:
+The above config will allow a specific user (in this case `ariel`, which we'll setup shortly) to access the share after a login prompt.
+First, let's explain the options in the `smb.conf` file briefly:

-- Any settings under `[global]` apply to all shares, unless you set it differently under the share settings.
+- Any settings under `[global]` apply to all shares, unless you set it differently under the specific share's settings.
 - `workgroup =` is important, you'll need to specify a Workgroup to access the share from Windows.
 The default is most likely <em>WORKGROUP</em> unless you changed it on your Windows PC.
 Just make sure it's the same for all the machines you want accessing the share.
 - `security = user` is the default security mode for Samba and the one most compatible with Windows.
 You don't really have to specify this since it's the default, but I like to anyway.
-- `guest ok = yes` will default all shares to be accessible without need for logging in with a username and password, insecure but most convenient
-- `map to guest = Bad Password` forces users who mistype their passwords will be logged in to the guest account instead, shouldn't matter here, but just added convenience.
-- `[shared]` will be the name of the share, obviously use whatever name you'd like.
+- `[public]` will be the name of the share, obviously use whatever name you'd like.
 - `path =` will contain the direct path to the directory you want to share.
 - `browseable = yes` allows unrestricted browsing all directories and files within the share.
+- `writeable = yes` allows write access (create/delete files) within the share.
-- `read only = no` allows the directories and files in the share to be created, modified, or deleted.
+- `read only = no` is supposedly the same as `writeable = yes` but I use it anyway for good measure.
-- `guest ok = yes` make sure to set this under each share if you don't have it set under `[global]`.
-(In my case it's not really necessary, but I do it anyway.)

 When you are done with the `smb.conf` file, save it and quit the editor.
 Now let's check that the configuration is valid with the following command: